Form 9297: Summary of Taxpayer Contact

 How to Respond to Form 9297

-IRS Form 9297 outlines the information that you need to provide to the IRS.
+To respond to Form 9297, send the requested information by the deadlines listed on the form.
 Typically, it requests Form 433-A (Collection Information Statement) as well as the following:

 - Most recent pay stub.